-This GED Social Studies Guide explains how you can prepare for the GED Social Studies Test.
+This Social Studies GED Study Guide explains how to prepare for the GED Social Studies Test.

 This study guide shows what you are required to know to pass the GED® Social Studies Test without problems.